aleckan53/simplr_form_context/README.md

 --

-The following set of props may be passed to create new Input:
+The following set of props passed to create new Input:

 - `label:String` - Label for input<br/>
 - `type:String` - Input type (text || email || password || checkbox)<br/>